 1. Since the region is immune to rainfall, do not forget to pack umbrellas and raincoat.
 2. Avoid wearing fancy footwear instead wear comfortable shoes because you will have to walk a lot.

-How to Reach Sakleshpur
+How To Reach Sakleshpur

 By Air: The nearest airport from Sakleshpur is Mangalore International Airport located at a distance of 138 km.
 From there cars can be rented to reach the hill station.
 By Rail: The nearest railway station is the Sakleshpur Railway Station located at a mere distance of 2 km from the hill station.
 By Road: There are many buses at regular intervals run by KSRTC bus service which connect major cities like Bangalore, Mangalore, Mysore and Hassan to name a few.
 You can also rent cars or take your own cars to reach Sakleshpur.
 From Bangalore the distance that needs to be covered to reach Sakleshpur is 221 km and from Mangalore it is 130 km.
 The roads are free of potholes and easy to drive on.

 Sakleshpur is a very good place to visit any time of year, though I would recommend for November / December.
 I have been there twice once in December and once during rains in July.
-There are good budget hotels as well as resorts with camp stay are available.
+There are good bud (Read More)get hotels as well as resorts with camp stay are available.
 The place is rich in flora & fauna.
 You can go through my trip story for 2-day planning & accommodation.
 My trip story -